digital-nomad-cheng/Object_Detection_Projects/solutions/solution03/README.md

         )
         ```
      + build rpn:
-       rpn architecture according to the paper.
-In the paper the objectness score is num_anchors*2, \
+       rpn architecture according to the paper. \
+       **In the paper the objectness score is num_anchors*2,
-       while in detectron2 implementation is numm_anchors
+       while in detectron2 implementation is numm_anchors.**
        ```python
         # 3x3 conv for the hidden representation
         self.conv = nn.Conv2d(in_channels, in_channels, kernel_size=3, stride=1, padding=1)